Borrowed Bites

 • A secret to making any cake more moist is to refrigerate it overnight or freeze it.
 I highly recommend making this cake ahead to allow time for one of those options - it really does make a difference!

-• Move the cake from the cooling rack to a cake plate using a cake lifter like this one.
+• Move the cake from the cooling rack to a cake plate using a cake lifter (affiliate).
 Makes moving cakes SO easy.

-Piece of bundt cake covered with cream cheese frosting on a plate.
+Piece of carrot bundt cake with cream cheese frosting on dessert plate with a fork.

 Course: Dessert